renpy/id/README.rst

     making available the director.Start action.

 ``director.spacing = 1``
-    The spacing between a display (scene, show, hide, or with) and a non-display line, or vice versa.
+    The spacing between a director (scene, show, hide, with, play, queue, and voice) line and a non-director line, or vice versa.
 These spacings should be 0 or 1 lines, a higher spacing may not work.

-``director.display_spacing = 0``
+``director.director_spacing = 0``
-    The spacing between two consecutive display lines.
+    The spacing between two consecutive director lines.

 ``director.other_spacing = 0``
-    The spacing between two consecutive non-display lines.
+    The spacing between two consecutive non-director lines.

 ``director.source_height = 280``
     The spacing of the list of source code lines in the director.
 (This is